The Guardian: Sale of the Observer

 In September 2024, The Guardian revealed it was in talks to sell The Observer to news website Tortoise Media.
 Journalists at Guardian Media Group passed a vote to condemn the sale and passed a vote of no confidence in the newspaper's owners, accusing it of betrayal amid concerns that the sale of the paper could harm the financial security of staff members.
 On 6 December 2024, it was announced that, despite 48 hours of strikes by journalists, the Observer deal with Tortoise was agreed in principle and would go ahead.
 The agreement included the Trust taking a significant stock position in the purchaser.
 The final sale price has not been disclosed.

 On 18 December 2024, Guardian Media and Tortoise Media closed the sale.
 A new Observer website was launched on 25 April 2025, and the first print edition under Tortoise appeared on 27 April 2025.

+UK anti-trans movement

+In May 2026, a report by Amnesty International found that The Guardian was one of the primary newspapers – along with The Daily Telegraph, The Times/The Sunday Times, and The Sun – involved in manufacturing the British anti-transgender movement, via a years-long campaign designed to frame transgender people as "involved in controversy, demanding or aggressive and with a propensity to be offended" while simultaneously minimizing the impact of transgender voices and magnifying the impact of anti-trans figures and groups.

+Publication of official history

+Two volumes of the official history of The Guardian have so far been published, researched and written by Ian Mayes.

+Witness in a Time of Turmoil: Inside the Guardian's Global Revolution, Volume 1, 1986–1995 was published in May 2025, when historian Joe Moran stated in a review: "Covering nine years in more than 300 pages, this book has all the comprehensiveness of an official history. ...But Mayes enlivens his narrative throughout with humorous touches and compelling character sketches."
+The second volume, Witness in a Time of Trial: Inside the Guardian's Global Revolution Volume Two: 1995–2009, was published in January 2026.